Here are a few tips we’d wish we’d known earlier.

 Thinking about upgrading some of your home systems like HVAC and appliances?
 Go Electric!
 Connect with GoElectricDMV and brainstorm your next electrification project with a community volunteer from Rewiring America.
 You can also sign up for the city's composting program, apply for a rain barrel, explore solar, and understand the impacts of leaving the leaves.
 Need more ideas?
 Check out the city's One-Stop Shop for Community Energy Action.

-If you just moved here (or have been here for a while) and are looking to connect and find your people, a simple way to do so is to just sign up for something!
+If you just moved here (or have been here for a while) and are looking to connect and find your people, a simple way to do so is to just show up to something.
 We've got a variety of classes, volunteer opportunities, and local groups to join.
-From ballet for littles, to community fitness classes, to buy nothing groups--there's something for everyone!
+From comic book clubs, to bike buses, garden clubs and beyond--there's something for everyone.
+We hope you'll join us!